- General Info learn about drugs

 Signs Your Teen May Be Abusing Drugs

-The problem with identifying drug abuse among teenagers is that the common symptoms of drug abuse that most people are aware of are the norm for teen behavior.
+The problem with identifying drug abuse among teenagers is that the common symptoms of drug abuse that most people are aware of sometimes mimic “normal” teen behavior.
 Another problem is that this is something no parent really wants to see in their teen.
-Aside from the general moodiness and secretive nature of most teens, there are other symptoms you should keep a watchful eye out for in order to identify signs that your teen may, in fact, be abusing drugs.
+Aside from the general moodiness and secretive nature of most teens, there are other symptoms you should keep a watchful eye out for in order to identify signs that your teen may, in fact, be abusing drugs:

 - Runny nose